-Here we are in 2020, not exactly post-covid but certainly feeling the effects.
+So, it's now 2023, hopefully fully post-covid but like many small businesses still feeling the effects and repercussions.
 No-one said it would be easy.
-Juggling a small, but growing family with running a small food business is challenging at the best of times, let alone in the midst of a global pandemic!
+Juggling a small, but growing family with running a small food business is challenging at the best of times, let alone navigating a pandemic followed by a cost of living crisis!

 We have been blessed with having a loyal band of followers for the last few years who have spread the word and helped keep our business going through these tough times.
 We are very, very grateful.
-Having lost 90% of our business nearly overnight we are still trucking and re-focusing our energy to serve our online customers as best we can.
+Having lost 90% of our business nearly overnight we are still trucking and re-focusing our energy to serve our online customers better and better each time.

 Here's how we got to where we are today...